microsoft/TemplateStudio/docs/WPF/mahapps-metro.md

 MahApps.Metro is a project that Paul Jenkins started back in 2011 as a simple way to bring a Metro-style user interface into your WPF application.
 Since then it’s evolved and taken contributions (at last count there were 600+ forks) from various people in the community.

-This has been a project for the community, by the community - none of us are paid to do this, and we do it out of our love of code.

 Windows Template Studio use MahApps.Metro to create Metro-Style apps using Windows Presentation Foundation (WPF) framework.

 The generated projects includes the MahApps.Metro [nuget package](https://www.nuget.org/packages/MahApps.Metro/), it also adds a new [license](https://github.com/MahApps/MahApps.Metro/blob/master/LICENSE) in the project.